 Article on the Ais tribe, with photos of Ais Indian pottery.

 Ais historical and archaeological information.

-Another article on Ais Indian history.
+Another article on Ais Indian history and lifestyle.

 Map showing the location of the Ais and other Florida Indian groups.